GenAIz/sdk/README.md

 ### [Wiremock Mappings](wiremock/README.md)

-A series of utility compose targets which can be used to test the various commands of the Genaiz SmartFunction Kit.
+A series of utility compose targets which can be used to test the various commands of the GenAIz SmartFunction Kit.

 ## Development Guide